reshamelahi/Oh-My-Foodie-Web-App/README.md

 ## Data Model

-The application will store Users, Lists, Locations, Comments, and Restaurants
+The application will store Users, Lists, Links, Comments, and Restaurants

 * users can have multiple lists (via references)
 * each list can have multiple items (by embedding)